 ✔ Simplifying daily work to improve productivity, satisfaction, and business performance.

 Because these goals are often high-level, it’s critical to define what each one means for your business.
-Creating shared definitions ensures all stakeholders are aligned and sets the stage for measuring success.
+Creating shared definitions and success criteria ensures intranet business alignment and sets the foundation for measuring success over time.

-The next step in intranet planning is translating purpose into functionality.
+The next step in forming your intranet strategy is translating purpose into functionality.
 Ask yourself: How can we achieve our strategic purposes through the intranet?

-This exercise helps shape your strategic intranet design.
+This exercise helps shape your strategic intranet planning by ensuring that features and capabilities are driven by business needs rather than technology choices alone.
 For example, if your goal is to increase employee engagement, that might translate into:

 ✔ Enhancing relevance with personalized content.